The Baptism of the Lord (Year A)

 Commentary on Luke 1:67-79

-The Gospel is the great hymn Benedictus (meaning ‘Blessed’ from its opening word in Latin), which is sung or said every day in the Divine Office at the end of Morning Prayer or Lauds.
+The Gospel is the great Benedictus hymn (meaning ‘Blessed’ from its opening word in Latin), which is sung or said every day in the Divine Office at the end of Morning Prayer or Lauds.

 Luke puts it into the mouth of Zechariah, the husband of Elizabeth and father of the newly born John the Baptist.
 Because he doubted the word of the angel, Zechariah had been struck dumb, but when—at the circumcision of his son—he confirmed that the boy’s name would be John, he recovered his speech and broke out into this song of praise.